Enterprise access governance

 External stakeholders (vendors, contractors, clients) invited to a single specific assessment via email.
 They authenticate with a one-time code and do not hold an org seat.

 Only Owners and Admins can invite guest collaborators.
-Guest limits are set by your plan — see Plans & Pricing.
+Guest limits are set by your organization contract — see Contract & Entitlements.

 3Organization Roles